-avocado.plugins.distro.load\from\tree (name, version, release, arch, package\type, path)

-Loads a DistroDef from an installable tree
+avocado.plugins.distro.load_from_tree (name, version, release, arch, package_type, path) Loads a DistroDef from an installable tree name (str) - a short name that precisely distinguishes this Linux Distribution among all others.

-- name (str) a short name that precisely distinguishes this Linux Distribution among all others. - version (str) the major version of the distribution.
+- version (str) the major version of the distribution.
 Usually this is a single number that denotes a large development cycle and support file. - release (str) the release or minor version of the distribution.
 Usually this is also a single number, that is often omitted or starts with a 0 when the major version is initially release.
 It's often associated with a shorter development cycle that contains incremental a collection of improvements and fixes. - arch (str) the main target for this Linux Distribution.
 It's common for some architectures to ship with packages for previous and still compatible architectures, such as it's the case with Intel/AMD 64 bit architecture that support 32 bit code.
-In cases like this, this should be set to the 64 bit architecture name. - package\type (str) one of the available package info loader types - path (str) top level directory of the distro installation tree files
+In cases like this, this should be set to the 64 bit architecture name. - package_type (str) one of the available package info loader types - path (str) top level directory of the distro installation tree files

-'''

-avocado.plugins.distro.save_distro(linux_distro, path)

-'''
+''' avocado.plugins.distro.save_distro(linux_distro, path) Saves the linux_distro to an external file format '''